This is the multi-page printable view of this section. Click here to print.

 • Purchasing option: The option to request Spot instances, which are unused EC2 instances.
 If you select this option, then you need to specify the maximum price that you are willing to pay for each instance on an hourly basis.

-• Network: The VPC to launch the appliance in.
+• Network: The VPC to launch the ESA in.
 If you need to create a VPC, then click the Create new VPC link.
 For more information about creating a VPC, refer to the section Configuring VPC.

 If you need to create a Subnet, then click the Create new subnet link.